6’TH OF NOVEMBER

 REVIEW AND PICTURES BY MARKO SYRJALA

-Progressive rock band Saga has awarded with gold and platinum albums and they have sold over eight million albums during their 30 year plus career but they’re still like a “big unknown” in Finland.
-The band has never performed here before and especially now, with the original lead singer Michael Sadler is back in fold, it was finally time to witness band to perform its debut show in here.
-It was pleasant to see that although Saga are not as known as their Canadian colleagues Rush they still virtually sold out show in Club Virgin Oil in Helsinki in front of approximately 500 fans whose long wait was now finally over.
+Progressive rock band Saga has been awarded gold and platinum albums, and they have sold over eight million albums during their 30 years plus career, but they’re still like a “big unknown” in Finland.
+The band has never performed here before, and especially now, with the original lead singer Michael Sadler is back in the fold, it was finally time to witness the band perform its debut show here.
+It was pleasant to see that although Saga is not as known as their Canadian colleagues Rush, they still virtually sold-out show in Club Virgin Oil in Helsinki in front of approximately 500 fans whose long wait was now finally over.

 Returning vocalist Michael Sadler was having an excellent evening.
-His stage charisma was really strong and, what’s most important, his voice was in still in great shape.
-Sadler is truly a rock royalty and one of the best singers in the industry.
-It was funny to notice that band didn’t play a single song from their latest opus THE HUMAN CONDITION which is the only Saga album to feature Rob Moratti on lead vocals.
-It’s also the only the Saga studio album being released without Sadler’s presence so that album might not be his favorite one although it’s a strong release overall.
+His stage charisma was powerful and, what’s most important, his voice was still in great shape.
+Sadler is genuinely a rock royalty and one of the best singers in the industry.
+It was funny to notice that band didn’t play a single song from their latest opus, THE HUMAN CONDITION, which is the only Saga album to feature Rob Moratti on lead vocals.
+It’s also the only Saga studio album being released without Sadler’s presence, so that album might not be his favorite one, although it’s a strong release overall.

 But this wasn’t just a Michael Sadler show.
-The Crichton brothers were obscenely good and especially younger brother Ian proved some extremely great guitar playing through the set.
-Keyboardist Jim Gilmour did a great job as well and he was an important piece on demanding vocal harmonies.
+The Crichton brothers were obscenely good, and Ian proved some extremely great guitar playing through the set.
+Keyboardist Jim Gilmour did a great job as well, and he was an essential piece on demanding vocal harmonies.
 The man even did some lead vocal parts during the show and handled those well.
-Drummer Brian Doerner (ex –Helix) complained before the show that he was suffering some kind of fever but fortunately it didn’t seem to effect his playing in any way.
+Drummer Brian Doerner (ex –Helix) complained before the show that he was suffering some fever, but fortunately, it didn’t seem to affect his playing in any way.
 And, I almost forgot, but there was one more performer on the stage there.
-Don’t know who she actually was, probably a longtime fan, but a dark haired female took over the lead vocals on “Humble Stance”.
+I don’t know who she actually was, probably a longtime fan, but a dark-haired female took over the lead vocals on “Humble Stance.”
 Sadler handled bass duties on that one and also sang backing vocals with this “unknown” acquaintance.
-She did a decent job there and for sure this was a pleasant moment for many male fans there.
+She did a decent job there, and for sure, this was a pleasant moment for many male fans there.

-After witnessing this show, it truly amazes me a bit how Saga have lost the great fame they had in the early-mid 80’s.
-Compared this band to any other band of its own genre this band should be selling out bigger venues.
-Saga doesn’t lose an inch for currently more popular bands like Marillion or Porcupine Tree.
-Only time will tell how things will go in the future but the fact is that Saga is currently working on next studio album and there’s a tour to follow.
-Hopefully we’ll then see boys returning here for another taste !
+After witnessing this show, it truly amazes me a bit how Saga has lost the great fame they had in the early-mid ’80s.
+Compared to any other band of its genre, this band should be selling out bigger venues.
+Saga doesn’t lose an inch for currently more famous bands like Marillion or Porcupine Tree.
+Only time will tell how things will go in the future, but the fact is that Saga is presently working on the next studio album, and there’s a tour to follow.
+Hopefully, we’ll then see boys returning here for another taste!